RichardVerbraak/Notes/Algorithms.md

     // End of array
     let high = haystack.length;

-    do {
+    // Do the following while our low < high do {
         const midpoint = Math.floor(low + (high - low) / 2);

         // Value of midpoint
         const value = haystack[midpoint];

-        // If the number is the same as the value on the midpoint
-        //   -> return true

-        // Else if the number is higher than midpoint value
-        //   -> start checking from midpoint + 1 index (we know midpoint isnt the value from the first check) to end

-        // Else if the number is lower than midpoint value
-        //   -> set our midpoint as our high to then check in between low and high again

-        // Do this while our low < high if (needle === value) {
+        if (needle === value) {
             return true;
         } else if (needle > value) {